dmsolorzano/CarStore/queries.md

-# queries to work with the database
+# Queries to work with the database
 ## to access te datatbase
 - servername: earth.cs.utep.edu
 - username: fgarciayala